arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-23-new-harvest-2018-building-the-future-of-food.md

 This was best illustrated by New Harvest speaker Ron Stotish.
 Stotish is the CEO of [AquaBounty Technologies](//aquabounty.com/), the company behind the first genetically-modified salmon.
 AquaBounty developed their genetically-modified fish to grow faster and require less resources while producing more food.
 Besides sharing _how_ they made their genetically modified fish to show its safety, the company did not explain _why_ their product mattered to make eating fish more sustainable.
 As a result, a gap in public information existed and led to a public outcry against the company.
 That shaped government policy and regulation and, to this day, AquaBounty cannot sell their fish in the United States.

-Stotish summarized the AquaBounty’s struggles for consumer acceptance in one all-important line: “In communicating \[your product] to the greater community, _the science is probably the easiest part._”
+Stotish summarized the AquaBounty’s struggles for consumer acceptance in one all-important line: **“In communicating \[your product] to the greater community, _the science is probably the easiest part._”**

 To avoid the same mistakes as GMOs, all the players in cellular agriculture will need to become better at telling the story _why this field is needed_.
 In a recent [Good Food Institute survey](//www.gfi.org/clean-meat-consumer-survey-public-is-hungry), consumers were asked if they would try _clean meat_ after being told the story _why_ the product is being developed and the benefits of cell-grown meat. **More than half said they were interested in trying it**.
 It’s unlikely that this survey would have been as successful if the surveyed consumers were not told _why this product and field mattered_.

 <img src="/img/img_2297.jpg" width="500px"/>

+> _Is the future of cellular agriculture you?_

  Context is everything, and this novel field will need it.
 The story and the _why_ matter just as much as the _how_.